clark800/stp/README.md

 Quick Start
 -----------
-If you have a directory of markdown files, this will generate an HTML page for each markdown file.
-Each HTML file is placed in the same directory as the corresponding markdown file.
+If you have a directory of markdown files, this will generate an HTML page for each markdown file in the same directory as the markdown file.

 1. Install [smu](https://github.com/karlb/smu) and make sure it is on your `PATH`.
 2. `cd stp`